 The dreaded noisy neighbor.
 No matter how thick the walls are, some people manage to create enough ruckus to get through to you.
+Handling issues at home can be a delicate matter.
+The last thing you want is a dispute with your neighbors to create an awkward living situation for you and your family.
 It’s tempting to blast off on social media or to file a complaint to the main office.
 Before you do, there are a few things you should try first.
-Handling issues at home can be a delicate matter.
-The last thing you want is an awkward living situation.

 Meet them in person

-Before you lose your cool, find out who they are.
-Maybe there is a life circumstance that you are unaware of that makes them unknowingly noisy neighbors.
-Once you meet them, you’ll have a better understanding for what they might be dealing with.
-You’ll have more patience and consideration when you go to speak to them about the issue.
-By knowing your neighbor, you have a better idea of how to confront the issue at hand.
-Find common ground and try to meet them where they are at.
+Before you lose your cool, find out who your neighbors are.
+There may be a life circumstance that you are unaware of that makes them unknowingly noisy neighbors.
+Once you meet them, you’ll have a better understanding of what they might be dealing with, which will give you more patience and consideration when you speak to them about the issue.

 Go to them first when there is an issue